zachMitchell/programmingNotes/salesforce/lightningWebComponents.md

     * `targets` can allow your web component to be more specific as to what pages it should be on.
     * Others are there too: https://developer.salesforce.com/docs/component-library/documentation/lwc/lwc.reference_configuration_tags
 * *critical!* - Salesforce forgot to add this in the sample file in order for components to be deployable on SF: `<LightningComponentBundle xmlns="http://soap.sforce.com/2006/04/metadata" fqn="bikeCard">`, specifically the `fqn` property.
 Without this, sfdx will scream and not deploy your changes.
+* `isExposed` is going to be a requirement if you need to debug a specific component in your org.
+Once you're done debugging it, you can always un-expose it.

 ## Handling events